Nguyễn Văn Đài: International Response

-By letter of 18 December 2015, NGO's Lawyers for Lawyers (L4L) and Lawyers Rights Watch Canada called on the Vietnamese authorities to immediately release Nguyen Van Dái and conduct an independent investigation into the attack on him.
+By letter of 18 December 2015, NGO's Lawyers for Lawyers (L4L) and Lawyers Rights Watch Canada called on the Vietnamese authorities to immediately release Nguyen Van Đài and conduct an independent investigation into the attack on him.

-Furthermore, L4L requested the Delegation of the European Union to Vietnam and the Ambassadors of the EU Member States in Vietnam to visit Nguyen Van Dái in prison and to report on his condition.
-In a joint statement released on 6 January 2016, 26 organisations from around the world called on the Vietnamese Government to release Nguyen Van Dái.
+Furthermore, L4L requested the Delegation of the European Union to Vietnam and the Ambassadors of the EU Member States in Vietnam to visit Nguyen Van Đài in prison and to report on his condition.
+In a joint statement released on 6 January 2016, 26 organisations from around the world called on the Vietnamese Government to release Nguyen Van Đài.

-On 13 January 2016, L4L furthermore requested the delegation to request the Vietnamese authorities that Nguyen Van Dái and his colleague are granted access to legal counsel and that their family members are allowed to visit them.
+On 13 January 2016, L4L furthermore requested the delegation to request the Vietnamese authorities that Nguyen Van Đài and his colleague are granted access to legal counsel and that their family members are allowed to visit them.

 On 26 April 2016, 19 international organizations called on the President of the U.S. to use talks about the Trans-Pacific Partnership Agreement to urge Viet Nam to release political prisoners, repeal laws that criminalize the exercise of internationally protected rights and cease harassment of human rights defenders, including lawyers, in accordance with its international human rights obligations.
-Nguyen Van Dái was specifically mentioned in this letter.
+Nguyen Van Đài was specifically mentioned in this letter.

-On 14 October 2016, the UN High Commissioner for Human Rights expressed concern about Van Dái's detention and called for his release and the release of all individuals detained in connection with Article 88 and similar provisions.
+On 14 October 2016, the UN High Commissioner for Human Rights expressed concern about Van Đài's detention and called for his release and the release of all individuals detained in connection with Article 88 and similar provisions.